Skip to main content

 Custom Storage Account

-Using a storage account provided out-of-the-box by the platform.
-One storage account is created for each Workspace and can be used by all its stream groups.
-It the simplest way to store data without additional configuration.
+By default, the platform provides a storage account for each Workspace, which can be used by all its stream groups.
+This is the simplest way to store data without requiring additional configuration.

 • Encryption - Data must be encrypted using a specific key.